rdan22/Udacity_TensorFlow_for_Deep-Learning/README.md

 Most color images can be represented by 3 color channels: Red, Green, and Blue (RGB images).
 In RGB images, each color channel is represented by its own 2-dimensional array.
 In the case of RGB images, the depth of the 3-dimensional array is 3.

 Wouldn't it be great to use pre-trained neural networks and classify these images?
 This is the idea behind **Transfer learning**.
 Essentially, we take a neural network that has been trained on a large dataset and apply it to one it has never seen before.
 We only need to change the last layer of the pre-trained model, the output layer, and freeze the model.

+## Time Series Forecasting with Deep Learning:

+From stock prices to weather forecasts, **time series** are everywhere.
+But what _is_ a time series?
+Time series is an ordered sequence of values usually equally spaced over time every year, day, second, etc. Time series where there is a single value at each time step are called **univariate**.
+Time series with multiple values at each time step are called **multivariate**.
+Time series analysis has many applications, particularly in forecasting, which is essentially predicting the future.

+### Common Patterns:

+Many time series have common patterns.
+For example, they generally gradually drift up or down, which shows a **trend**. **Seasonality** occurs when patterns repeat at predictable intervals and particular peaks and troughs.
+Some time series have both trend and seasonality.
+On the other hand, some time series are completely unpredictable, producing **white noise**.
+The best we can do in this situation is identify the probability distribution and find its parameters.
+This is a good start.